Tholin: Comets and asteroids

 Tholins were detected in situ by the Rosetta mission to comet 67P/Churyumov–Gerasimenko.
 Tholins are not typically characteristic of main-belt asteroids, but have been detected on the asteroid 24 Themis.

 Tholins beyond the Solar System

-Tholins might have also been detected in the stellar system of the young star HR 4796A using the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) aboard the Hubble Space Telescope.
+Tholins may have also been detected in the stellar system of the young star HR 4796A using the Near-Infrared Camera and Multi-Object Spectrometer (NICMOS) aboard the Hubble Space Telescope.
 The HR 4796 system is approximately 220 light years from Earth.